-The Best Savings Accounts in Alabama of 2023
+The Best Savings Accounts in Alabama for 2024

 Nearly 5 million Americans call Alabama home, and each of those Americans needs access to banking services in one form or another.
-There are dozens of banks that operate in the state, looking to serve the financial needs of Alabamians.
+Dozens of banks operate in the state, looking to serve the financial needs of Alabamians.

-Because so many banks offer savings accounts, they have to compete for new customers.
-What that means for you is that you can get a great deal by taking the time to shop around.
+Because many banks offer savings accounts, they must compete for new customers.
+What that means for you is that you can get a great deal by shopping around.

 The Best Savings Accounts in Alabama